 An early childhood service may charge a late fee instead of allowing at least a little or occasional flexibility as to when parents arrive to pick up their child.
 If you are persistently late then fair enough, but there are times when parents can’t help being late, such as if stopping to assist at a car crash, or a fire alarm goes off at work requiring building evacuation and so there’s delay in being able to access personal belongings to be able to leave.

 What is a late fee?

 Some services take a friendly approach, supporting both families and staff.
-Most parents don't want to inconvenience their child's teachers and will feel bad if they do.
+Parents don’t want to be cause inconvenience and will feel bad if they do, without a fine.
 In cases when a parent is frequently late (or arrives before the child is booked in to stay) the service manager will likely suggest to the parent that they change the child’s booked-in hours to match.
 This is a simple solution.

 Most services do not routinely fine parents for one-off lateness because they value relationships with parents and are well-managed with staff on hand before children arrive and after the last child is booked in to leave, to do things like meeting with parents, planning, and tidying up and setting up resources for the next day.

 Other reasons for not having a fine system include:

 - supporting families and understanding that things don’t always go according to plan for parents,

 - knowing that a fine does not always prevent a parent from arriving outside of the time their child is booked into attend, and